-- handbook with the resident annually (if applicable to the service). - C. All Community Living providers must have a written plan for soliciting input from residents to be included in all sections of the handbook. - D. The service and site-specific handbook must be written in a person-first, person-friendly manner that can be readily understood by the individual/parent/legal representative. - E. Community Living providers must have a written plan for providing the handbook information in a resident's language of choice when necessary if English is not their primary language. - F. The Community Living handbook may not be a book of rules. - G. The Handbook may not include any rules or restrictions that infringe on or limit the individual's ability to live in the least restricted environment possible or that limit or restrict the rights of individuals receiving services specified in Chapter 14 of these standards. - H. At a minimum, the Community Living Handbook must address the following: - 1.
-A person friendly, person first definition and description of the community living_service being provided; - 2.
-The philosophy, purpose and overall goals of the service, to include but are not limited to: - (a) Methods for accomplishing stated goals and objectives - (b) Expected results/outcomes - (c) Methods to evaluate expected results/outcomes. - 3.
-Description of the service components, including the minimum levels of staffing furnishings that are safe, up-to- date, comfortable, appropriate, and adequate.
-Furnishings, to the greatest extent possible, are chosen by the individuals currently living in the home.
+- B. All providers of Community Living Services (all types) must document that each individual (and/or parent/guardian) served in Community Living Services is provided with a handbook and orientation on the day of admission.
+The provider must document the review of the handbook with the resident annually (if applicable to the service). - C. All Community Living providers must have a written plan for soliciting input from residents to be included in all sections of the handbook. - D. The service and site-specific handbook must be written in a person-first, person-friendly manner that can be readily understood by the individual/parent/legal representative. - E. Community Living providers must have a written plan for providing the handbook information in a resident's language of choice when necessary if English is not their primary language. - F. The Community Living handbook may not be a book of rules. - G. The Handbook may not include any rules or restrictions that infringe on or limit the individual's ability to live in the least restricted environment possible or that limit or restrict the rights of individuals receiving services specified in Chapter 14 of these standards. - H. At a minimum, the Community Living Handbook must address the following: